The constraints of post-quantum classical gravity: Discussion

 \section{Discussion}

 In this work, we have presented a methodology to study the gauge invariance of a class of Markovian CQ theories of gravity linear in the lapse and shift $N, N^a$ which reproduce the dynamics of GR in the classical limit.
+We have here presented the algebra for a class of realisations of the full theory, which we call the ``discrete class''.
 The theory could be regarded as fundamental, or as an effective theory of quantum gravity in the classical limit of the gravitational degrees of freedom.
 Since the theory is not unitary, and isn't derived from a local action, we have derived the constraints on the level of the equations of motion.
 The theory is invariant under spatial diffeomorphisms.
 We then demand that the theory be invariant under an arbitrary choice of $N$ and $N^a$, and from this, we are able to derive the constraints of the theory, including an analog of the momentum and Hamiltonian constraint.
 The momentum constraint arises as a condition required for the theory to be invariant under the choice of lapse function, while the Hamiltonian constrain arises from demanding that the momentum constraint be preserved in time.
 Unlike classical GR, the constraints do not correspond to a constraint surface of the phase space, but rather are an operator equation acting on the state.
 The operators in question are operators acting on the Hilbert space, along with functional derivatives with respect to phase-space degrees of freedom (or more correctly, classical finite difference operators).
 This is reminiscent of approaches in quantum gravity where the super-Hamiltonian and super-momentum operator are applied to the state and one constrains the wave-function to be annihilated by these operators.
 However, here, we don't assume that the classical constraints are just promoted to operators, but rather, derive them from the symmetry we impose.
-Invariance under the choice of lapse and shift, is not necessarily equivalent to Diffeomorphism invariance\cite{spacetime}, but is natural in a phase-space formulation of the theory.
+Invariance under the choice of lapse and shift, is not necessarily equivalent to diffeomorphism invariance, but is natural in a phase-space formulation of the theory.

-Here, we have asked for the largest possible gauge group on phase space we would imagine to hold, while still being consistent with General Relativity.
-However, such invariance is perhaps too strong, as a number of theories such as Horava gravity, shape dynamics and the unimodular theory, fix the lapse and shift, usually with a global fixing.
-For the class of models studies here, subject to the particular simplifying assumptions made in Section \ref{sec: scalarfield}, we find that such a global condition on the lapse and shift might be necessary, in order for the